 Assuming you can monetize the site, a second question still must be addressed.
 Can you make a profit?
 Do not guess or “think” you can make a profit.
 Crunch the numbers.
 How much traffic can you attract?
 How many visitors will convert into sales?
 What will the cost of those sales be?
 What will the profits be?
 There are famous stories of companies spending millions of dollars to develop sites for niches that have no chance in hell of ever producing enough revenue to justify the expense.
 Don’t make this mistake.
 Objectively run the numbers.
 If they don’t add up, look for an idea where the numbers do work out.

-Forming a business entity is a no brainer for an online business.
+Forming a business entity is a no brainer before starting a business online.
 The two popular choices are the S-corporation and the limited liability company.
 Each creates a shield between the business and the personal assets of the owner.
 If a company successfully sues your business for $2 million and wins, a corporation or LLC will prevent your home, bank accounts, and investments from being wiped out.
 The value of that protection should be apparent.
 Just make sure you form the entity correctly.
 For example, you should understand and plan for the relevant issues that arise in California LLC operating agreements.

 Why buy liability insurance for a business entity?
 The insurance provides money for the defense of a lawsuit [attorney’s fees] and the payment of any settlement or judgment.
 While the business entity protects you from personal liability for the company debts, the insurance protects the business itself.
 This is also very much worth the expense of a policy.